Bike Size Charts

 Summary of Reviews

-We have read all expert and user reviews on Raleigh Redux 2.
+We have read all expert and user reviews on the Diamondback Division.
 In summary, this is what cyclists think.

 19 reasons to buy

-- Tektro Hydraulic disc brakes offered all-weather stopping power at a low price-point.
+- On the Division 2, Tektro Hydraulic disc brakes offered all-weather stopping power at a low price-point.

-- The modern 1x drivetrain was simple, easy to maintain and great value.
+- Modern 1x drivetrains are simple, easy to maintain and great value.

-- A 9-speed 11-34 cassette and 40 tooth chainring deliver appropriate gearing for city riding and hill-climbing.
+- On the Division 2, a 9-speed, 11-34 tooth cassette and 40 tooth chainring deliver appropriate gearing for city riding and hill-climbing.

-- Fat, 27.5 x 47c tires provided impressive comfort and low rolling-resistance on rough roads, as well as cushioning, grip and resilience in the face of potential punctures.
+- Fat 650b x 47c tires provide impressive comfort and low rolling-resistance on rough roads, as well as cushioning, grip and resilience in the face of potential punctures.

-- The all-aluminum frame was reported to be stiff, while dampening shock and offering a good weight to strength ratio.
+- The all-aluminum frame is reported to be stiff while dampening shock and offering a good weight-to-strength ratio.

-- Mountain-bike inspired geometry from Raleigh’s ‘Tokul’ influences the Redux’s MTB-inspired angles, while sporting a steeper head-tube angle for urban visibility in traffic.
+- Mountain-bike inspired geometry from Raleigh’s ‘Tokul’ influences the Division’s MTB-inspired angles, while sporting a steeper head-tube angle for urban visibility in traffic.
 The riding position was described as comfortable.

-- While performing well as a suburban commuter, the Redux’s versatility sees it tackling dirt paths and rail-trails equally well.
+- While performing well as a suburban commuter, the Division’s versatility sees it tackling dirt paths and rail-trails equally well.

-- Experts described the Redux’s ride quality as quiet, smooth, stable and confidence-inspiring, while steering was well-balanced.
+- Experts described the Division’s ride quality as quiet, smooth, stable and confidence-inspiring, while steering was well-balanced.

-- The Redux was described as relatively lightweight.
+- The Division has been described as relatively lightweight.

 - Alloy platform pedals are stock, which is a level above the usual plastic at this price-point.